vladbabii/klippy-cnc/docs/m-codes.md

 | M4 | start the spindle anti clocwise |
 | M5 | stop spindle |

+Right now, only manual spindle controll is supported but this can be macroed with an output pins
-M3 and M4 will be mapped to turn an output pin to 1
+* M3 and M4 will be mapped to turn an output pin to 1
-M5 will be mapped to turn that same output pin to 0
+* M5 will be mapped to turn that same output pin to 0

-These will require changes based on your hardware!
+* These will require changes based on your hardware!

 # Coolant state